Vyral/kevin-clancy-recruiting/_posts/2019-02-01-why-do-we-tend-to-fail-with-our-resolutions--how-can-this-be-fixed.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>How are you faring with your New Year’s Resolutions?
+<p style="text-align: center;"><em>How are you faring with your New Year’s resolutions?
 Here’s how you can be sure you’ll have success with your goals for 2019, in real estate or otherwise.</em></p>

-We’re a month into 2019, which means it’s time to take initial stock of our New Year’s Resolutions that we set for ourselves.
-Hopefully, yours are still intact and that’s what today’s message is about.&nbsp;
+We’re a month into 2019, which means it’s time to take initial stock of our New Year’s resolutions that we set for ourselves.
+Are yours still intact?&nbsp;

 I came across a statistic recently that left me dumbfounded: **92% of us will fail to live up to our resolutions by Valentine’s Day.** This obviously gave me pause—why do so many of us seem to fail in this way?
 We all have good intentions with our goals, whether they be in real estate, fitness, lifestyle, and so on.&nbsp;